Historic Smithfield

 Smithfield’s most notable connection to Civil War history is William Ballard Preston, owner of Smithfield until his death in 1862.
 The grandson of William and Susanna Preston, “Ballard” was a lawyer and planter who was active in politics at the state and national levels, including as Secretary of the Navy.
 In 1861 he represented Montgomery County at the Virginia Secession Convention.
 Ballard joined the convention as a conditional unionist, and voted against secession on April 4, 1861.
 He proposed and led a mission from the convention to Abraham Lincoln, with the objective of ascertaining Lincoln’s intentions.
 However, by the time Ballard and his fellow delegates met with Lincoln, Fort Sumter was already under fire.
 Lincoln’s call for troops quickly followed.
 Upon his return to Richmond Ballard proposed the ordinance of secession that was approved by the convention on April 17, 1861.
 He went on to serve in the Confederate House and Senate until his death on November 16, 1862, at home at Smithfield.

 Smithfield, along with other Montgomery County plantations, was the target of an alleged 1861 plot by local unionists to foment a slave insurrection.
 The Prestons were among the wealthiest and most influential people in the region, and several Preston properties exist today.
 Solitude (c.
 1851), the home of William Ballard Preston’s brother Col. Robert Taylor Preston, stands on the campus of Virginia Tech.
 Whitethorn (c.
 1855), home of another Preston brother, James Francis Preston, commander of the 4th Virginia Infantry, is visible from a trail that starts at the end of Ashlawn Drive in Blacksburg and skirts the property (not open to the public).
-William Ballard Preston’s law office still stands in Christiansburg as part of the Phlegar Building, next to the site of the courthouse where he plied his trade.
+William Ballard Preston’s law office stood in Christiansburg as part of the Phlegar Building, next to the site of the courthouse where he plied his trade, until the Phlegar Building was demolished in 2020.
 All three Preston brothers are buried in the Preston Cemetery within view of Smithfield Plantation.

 WB Preston